 You will need to have a strong cash reserve if you use these methods as it may take up to forty-five days to get paid for your first load and every load after that.
 It’s important to understand how freight payments are processed and the delays that occur.
 You also need to anticipate and cover your expenses while you wait for these accounts to settle.

 The CloudTrucks app is a great way to find loads.
 Once you’re approved, browse the loads and choose the ones you want.
-Plus, we offer instant payments with our CT Cash card so you can start profiting sooner.
+Plus, check out instant payments with our CT Cash card so that you can start profiting sooner.

 Transporting your loads is only half the battle.
 You must also manage your business operations.
 Invest time in growing your business knowledge and developing good management habits.
 To that end, here are some suggestions to help you on your way to success:

-- Keep track of your income and expenses.
+- Keep track of your income and expenses like insurance, legal fees, and maintenance.

-- Debt is risk, so borrow only what you need when you need it.
+- Debt is risky, so borrow only what you need when you need it.

 - Thoroughly review all shipments, and factor in the cost of maintaining your equipment, taxes, fees, fuel, tolls, etc. when determining if a load is profitable.